Find Your Tour

 The Secret Scotland Stone Skimming team in training

 If you are a photographer then we would certainly rate Easdale as worthy of a visit.
 The neat rows of the old slate workers cottages, the contrast of lush green grass and dark grey slate and the rusting remains of old slate mining machinery give you lots of photogenic options around every corner.
-Also, with no cars to worry about, Easdale is a great place for children and dogs to be let off the leash.
+Also, with no cars to worry about, Easdale is a great place for children to be let off the leash.
 The absence of cars means there is no need for roads or pavements, so neatly trimmed grass is all that fills the open areas between the rows of cottages.
 This invites you to kick off your shoes and walk around barefoot, and that pretty much sums up the appeal of Easdale.
 It’s a place that puts you in the mood to kick off your shoes and enjoy the simpler pleasures of life.

 Road & Car Free Easdale